 A good grief counselor accepts you and your grief and acts as your sounding board.
-She will respect your pace and is absolutely confidential.
+He or she will respect your pace and is absolutely confidential.

 Tell your story.

 Your counselor will want to know the details of your loss, your relationship with your loved one, and which aspects of your grief you find most troubling.